GuiBo79/CarND-Vehicle-Detection/writeup.md

 I trainned a linear SVM using the GRidSearch to reach the best tunning.
 The code is located in the 4th cell of the jupyter notebook.

+    Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length: 8460
+    149.23 Seconds to train SVC...
+    Test Accuracy of SVC =  0.9935

 To extratct the features for the dataset was used the function extract_features() with the following parameters:

     color_space = 'RGB' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb